Tractable General Equilibrium

 \section{Preliminaries}

 \paragraph{Notation.} We use caligraphic uppercase letters to denote sets (e.g., $\calX$), bold uppercase letters to denote matrices (e.g., $\allocation$), bold lowercase letters to denote vectors (e.g., $\price$), lowercase letters to denote scalar quantities (e.g., $x$).
 We denote the $i$th row vector of a matrix (e.g., $\allocation$) by the corresponding bold lowercase letter with subscript $i$ (e.g., $\allocation[\buyer])$.
 Similarly, we denote the $j$th entry of a vector (e.g., $\price$ or $\allocation[\buyer]$) by the corresponding lowercase letter with subscript $j$ (e.g., $\price[\good]$ or $\allocation[\buyer][\good]$).
 We denote functions by a letter determined by the value of the function, e.g., $f$ if the mapping is scalar valued, $\f$ if the mapping is vector valued, and $\calF$ if the mapping is set valued (i.e., $\calF$ is a correspondence).
+If a correspondence $\calF$ happens to be singleton valued, we overload notation and denote it by $\f$.
 We denote the set $\left\{1, \hdots, n\right\}$ by $[n]$, the set of natural numbers by $\N$, and the set of real numbers by $\R$.
-We denote the positive and strictly positive elements of a set using a $+$ or $++$ subscript, respectively, e.g., $\R_+$ and $\R_{++}$.
+We denote the positive and strictly positive elements of a set using a $+$ or $++$ subscript, respectively (e.g., $\R_+$ and $\R_{++}$).